hearthandsinc/challenges/client-challenge/readme.md

 our team.

 This exercise has been designed to give a glimpse of what it is like to build a messaging app, and the kind of technical challenges we face and care about.

-We are expecting you to spend between 4 and 6 hours on this challenge.
+We expect you to spend 4-6 hours on this challenge, simulating real-world, time-boxed work.

 ## Instructions

-You are tasked with the implementation of an iOS messaging app that allows the user to communicate (send and receive text messages) with bots, each in their own 1:1 chat.
+You are tasked with the implementation of a messaging app that allows the user to communicate (send and receive text messages) with bots, each in their own 1:1 chat.
+You can choose a target platform of your choice for this challenge: iOS, macOS, or web.

 A server is available for you to use.
 You can read more about it in [`./server`](./server).
 Its documentation contains information on how it can be